kovzol/lego-linkages/README.md

 # Introduction
-This is  collection of simple LEGO linkages that can follow a prescribed motion created with the [LEGO Digital Designer (LDD)](https://www.lego.com/en-us/ldd) 4.3, a free application for Windows and Mac.
+This is a collection of simple LEGO linkages that can follow a prescribed motion created with the [LEGO Digital Designer (LDD)](https://www.lego.com/en-us/ldd) 4.3, a free application for Windows and Mac.
 (Linux users may want to use [CrossOver](https://www.codeweavers.com/products/crossover-linux) to run LDD with emulation.)